SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 (6) No detailed information for the concrete penalty available.

 (7) The distance ahead or behind, for which this is checked and reported can be defined in the [race settings] (https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Settings) in the "Session Database".
 Default is 800 meter for accidents ahead and 500 meter for slow cars and accidents behind.

+(8) The *iRacing* API does not provide any information about the current speed of all cars on the track, only for the drivers car.
+Since the crash detection is implemented using an integral over track distance and speed, the algorithm tries to learn the typical speed for each car over time.
+The detection is therefore not reliable during the first laps.

 ## Track Mapping